-Students majoring in business can choose specific programs of study in Accounting/Finance or Management.
-The Management track allows students the flexibility to customize their degree program by completing a general core of business courses and selecting courses from a variety of disciplines to complete the program.
+Students majoring in business can choose specific programs of study in Accounting/Finance, Management or Information Systems.
+The Management track allows students the flexibility to customize their degree program by completing a general core of business courses and selecting courses from a variety of business disciplines to complete the program.
+The business department also offers a Master of Business Administration degree.
+Information about the program can be found in the Graduate Programs section of the catalog.